traebracy/traebracy/README.md

 - ⚡ Fun fact: I love Jesus ✞, philosophy 📖, writing ✍️, dogs 🐶, and my family. (&& learning 🧐, of course...)

+- do fizzbuzz for the languages you already know which include, python, java, html, css, javascript, c++